Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

 The request payload contains the input to the `Microsoft.Graph.Copy` action, which is also defined in the $metadata.

-As you can see from the above examples of the REST API calls, with a single unified endpoint, the Microsoft Graph API simplifies the application programming interface for all the Office 365 services as well and the Azure Active Directory service.
+With a single unified endpoint, the Microsoft Graph API simplifies the application programming interface for all the Office 365 services as well and the Azure AD service.
 As a result, the boundaries of the otherwise silo-ed services disappear.
 As an app developer, you are no longer required to keep track of the data sources and to implement custom interfaces between various data sources.

 ##Additional Resources##